DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 - Represents virtual/logical networking interface.
 - Security Group is attached to ENI to enable firewall on traffic whereas EIP is associated with ENI.
+- Check `Description` to help discover the resource ENI is attached to.

 ### IMDS